sorin-ionescu/prezto/modules/helper/README.md

   - `is-autoloadable` checks if a file can be autoloaded by trying to load it in a subshell.
   - `is-callable` checks if a name is a command, function, or alias.
-  - `is-terminal-inside-multiplexer` checks if the currently running terminal is inside a terminal multiplexer.
   - `is-true` checks a boolean variable for "true".
   - `coalesce` prints the first non-empty string in the arguments array.